Electrical muscle stimulation

-Electrical muscle stimulation (EMS), also known as neuromuscular electrical stimulation (NMES) or electromyostimulation, is the elicitation of muscle contraction using electric impulses.
-EMS has received an increasing amount of attention in the last few years for many reasons: it can be utilized as a strength training tool for healthy subjects and athletes; it could be used as a rehabilitation and preventive tool for people who are partially or totally immobilized; it could be utilized as a testing tool for evaluating the neural and/or muscular function in vivo; it could be used as a post-exercise recovery tool for athletes.
-The impulses are generated by a device and are delivered through electrodes on the skin near to the muscles being stimulated.
+Electrical muscle stimulation (EMS), also known as neuromuscular electrical stimulation (NMES) or electromyostimulation, is the elicitation of muscle contraction using electrical impulses.
+EMS has received attention for various reasons: it can be utilized as a strength training tool for healthy subjects and athletes; it could be used as a rehabilitation and preventive tool for people who are partially or totally immobilized; it could be utilized as a testing tool for evaluating the neural and/or muscular function in vivo.
+EMS has been proven to be more beneficial before exercise and activity due to early muscle activation.
+Electrostimulation has been found to be ineffective during post exercise recovery and can even lead to an increase in delayed onset muscle soreness (DOMS).

+The impulses are generated by the device and are delivered through electrodes on the skin near to the muscles being stimulated.
 The electrodes are generally pads that adhere to the skin.
 The impulses mimic the action potential that comes from the central nervous system, causing the muscles to contract.
 The use of EMS has been cited by sports scientists as a complementary technique for sports training, and published research is available on the results obtained.
 In the United States, EMS devices are regulated by the U.S. Food and Drug Administration (FDA).

 A number of reviews have looked at the devices.